 There was a knock on her door, and she stopped her examination.

-‘You in there Miss Slice?’
+‘Morning, you in there Miss Char?’

-‘I wasn’t sure if I should say anything; its odd timing, but there’s an opening at the local beauty parlour.
+‘I wasn’t sure if I should say anything.
+Its odd timing, but there’s an opening at the local beauty parlour.
 The owner’s a friend of mine and I mentioned your name.
 Come see me when you’re ready.
 I’ll give you the number.’

-Slice smiled, and glanced at the sheets, she’d have to throw them away before her landlord noticed the scorch marks.
+Char smiled, and glanced at the sheets, she’d have to throw them away before her landlord noticed the scorch marks.
 But it was a good start to the morning none the less.

 ‘Why, what’s wrong?’

 ‘A friend of mine was washed up on the shore last night, it looked like someone had…’ The woman rubbed at her eyes.
 ‘I’m Mrs Lynne by the way,’ she said as she tried to chase her tears away.
 ‘Just don’t cause any trouble, ok?’

 ‘I won’t, I promise.’

 Char doubted she’d heard her because the woman was already heading out the door.
 She certainly never saw her newest employees smile.

 By the end of the month Char had more customers than anyone else in the parlour.